-Prior to reading the Accounting Fundamentals – Accounting Principles Section, it is beneficial to review the below sections to gain foundational information:
+Prior to reading the standard on Accounting Fundamentals – Accounting Principles, it is beneficial to review the below sections to gain foundational information:

 This section discusses fundamental concepts as it relates to recordkeeping for accounting and how transactions are recorded internally within Indiana University.
 Information presented below will walk through the five main accounting principles which acts as the pillar for financial recording and reporting at IU.
 Additionally, examples will be provided to help illustrate how the principles are used within the university.

 What are Accounting Principles?